Efficient Symbolic Execution of Software under Fault Attacks: Efficient Symbolic Execution for Fault Analysis

-We now present the detailed algorithm of this subroutine, which consists of two steps: (1) computing the weakest precondition along each execution trace, and (2) combining the weakest preconditions to form a succinct summary of these previously-explored executions.
+We now present the subroutine \textsc{UpdateSuffixSummary}.
+Internally, the subroutine has two steps: (1) computing the weakest precondition ($wp$) along each explored path, and (2) combining them to form a summary ($\mathtt{WP}$) of all explored paths.